I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing much of interest to see any more.

 Yeltz 1 Clevedon 1

 After beating them 4-1 down at their place, hopes were high we'd complete our first double of the season.
-However, a reasonably disappointing draw kept us right down in the relegation fight in .
+However, a reasonably disappointing draw kept us right down in the relegation fight in 17th place .
 The Yeltz goal was another from the amazing Ross Collins whose now top scorer fro the season with 5.

 More transfer news (although not officially confirmed): it appears Ian Aldridge has been released again, and Craig Mansell has returned to Weymouth after we paid to get him fit.
 Rumours of replacements include Sam Bowen , Lyndon Rowland (!) and the two chaps mentioned below.
 More whenever I hear.